project-chip/connectedhomeip/src/tools/interop/idt/README.md

 ### Environment details

-1. This guide and the `idt` scripts expect **_one_** instance of `idt` on both the admin computer (e.g. macbook) and the target environment.
+1. This guide and the `idt` scripts expect **_one_** instance of `idt` on both the admin computer and the target environment.
 1. The expected install location on the target environment is the home directory of the user specified in `idt/scripts/vars.sh`.
 Default values are:
     ```